Reorganization and restructuring

 The organization was faced with the task of adapting the personnel structure to this new reality, without unrest or legal risks.
 This involved a reorganization in which approximately 15% of positions were eliminated.

 We supported HR and management in developing a new organizational plan and making it a reality.
 With a new organizational plan, the company has a leaner, future-oriented set-up that is in line with the current market.
-Critical roles and knowledge have been retained, several talents have been redeployed internally and the organization works with clear responsibilities.
+Critical roles and knowledge have been retained, several talents have been redeployed internally, and the organization operates with clear responsibilities.

 The reorganization was completed without legal proceedings, allowing management and HR to shift their focus to innovation and continued growth.